-He holds a Bachelor of Music from the University of Michigan and a Master of Music Education and Doctor of Musical Arts in Conducting from Arizona State University.
+He holds a Bachelor of Music in trumpet performance and music education from the University of Michigan and a Master of Music Education and Doctor of Musical Arts in Conducting from Arizona State University.
 During his time at ASU he served as acting associate director of bands, acting director of the Arizona Contemporary Music Ensemble, co-music director of the ASU Lyric Opera Theater for the Western U.S. premier run of Joseph Turrin’s Scarecrow, and guest conductor on several occasions with the ASU Sinfonietta Orchestra.
 Mr. Smart’s conducting teachers include Gary Hill, William Reber, H. Robert Reynolds, Timothy Russell, Kevin Sedatole, and James Tapia.
 He has continued his conducting studies in workshops with Michael Christie, Michael Gielen, William Larue Jones, Kenneth Kiesler, Craig Kirchhoff, Allan McMurray, and Franck Ollu.

 Dr. Smart is in demand as a conductor and clinician having performed/presented in Austria, Arizona, Canada, Idaho, Montana, Nevada, Michigan, Ohio, Texas, Washington, and Utah.
 He has also presented at several state MENC affiliate conventions as well as the 2011 CBDNA National Convention in Seattle.
 Other conducting experiences include the International Ensemble Modern Academy (Schwaz, Austria), Conductors Retreat at Medomak (Washington, ME), the International Workshop for Orchestral Conducting (Graz, Austria), and the Band Conductors Art Symposium (Ann Arbor, MI).
 Dr. Smart taught public school in Lapeer, MI, where his ensembles consistently received superior ratings at both district and state band festivals.